With BJP whether it goes with Nitish as NDA's face in Bihar or has a change of mind: Chirag Paswan

 His remarks are significant as it was presumed that the issue of the NDA's face in the Bihar polls, which are slated for October-November, had been settled after the then BJP president Amit Shah had declared in 2019 that Kumar will lead the alliance in the next assembly elections.
 Shah's announcement had come as he was working to iron out differences among the NDA partners for the Lok Sabha elections in the state.

 Teenaged girl Jyoti Kumari shot into limelight after cycling over 1100 km from Gurgaon to Darbangha while carrying her father on pillion.
-The LJP president acknowledged that there is anger among lakhs of migrants, who have returned to Bihar from different parts of the country.
+As the migrant crisis deepened, Paswan said he had urged Kumar to take quick steps to bring back people of the state, especially students stuck in Kota, from outside.

+Though the chief minister gave him assurance but he was more keen to follow lockdown fully even as other states, including Uttar Pradesh, swung to transport their natives back.
+"I will not say I am upset or angry.
+But there is always a scope for improvement.
+It appears to me that we could have done better.
+The way the UP CM started bringing back his state's people from outside from a very early period is an example," the LJP president said.

+He was, however, all praise for Prime Minister Narendra Modi-led central government, saying there was not "even one per cent" of lack of efforts on its part.
+Home Minister Shah, whose ministry has been key in coordinating lockdown measures, was always accessible and took the decision to allow the running of trains and buses to bring home migrants, Paswan said, adding that the relaxation came a day after he made a request to him.

 ALSO READ